 The great thing about this sauce is that it can be made ahead that then used for a really fast weeknight meal.
-All that you’ll have to do is brown up some ground beef, or turkey, and assemble your enchiladas.
-Tortilla, beef, cheese, roll, repeat.
+Tortilla, filling of choice, roll, repeat.
 Top with sauce and cheese.
 Bake.
 That’s it!

 Top with your favorite toppings – my favs are green onions and avocado.
 Sour cream, lettuce, or cilantro would be nice also.